 where

 At the first iteration, ${{x}_{0}^{\prime}}$ can be randomly initialized, or it can be made ${{x}_{0}^{\prime}}={x}$.
-The former provides an easier way to get a adversarial example with greater visual differences, while the latter provides a faster way to get a adversarial example that meets the criteria.
+The former provides an easier way to get an adversarial example with more significant visual differences.
+The latter provides a faster way to get an adversarial example that meets the criteria.